Get a nice white smile by whitening your teeth

 Answer: Teeth stains can form for a variety of reasons.
 For example, drinks with dark pigments (such as coffee, soda, tea, fruit juice, and red wine), foods high in sugar, and smoking or tobacco use can all lead to discoloration.
 If you regularly enjoy these drinks, it is hard to keep a white smile.
 In addition, injury to the tooth, fluorosis, or the use of certain medications, such as tetracycline, can cause discolorations to form.
 Before recommending treatment we will need to assess the factors behind your discoloration.

 Question: How does in-office whitening treatment work?

-Question: How do I keep my smile white?
+Question: How do I keep my brighter teeth?

 Answer: Once you return home you can take steps to help your smile stay bright.
 First, cut back on drinks with dark pigments and stop smoking (if you do).
 We also recommend brushing your teeth twice a day and flossing once a day to control the amount of plaque that forms on the teeth.
 Finally, have your teeth cleaned twice a year.